CtrlK

 Progressive Disclosure

-Content is well-organized with clear section headers and logical grouping.
-However, the file is quite long (~200 lines of content) with the animation concepts and drawing guidance sections that could be split into separate reference files.
+The content is well-structured with clear sections and headers, but it's a fairly long monolithic file.
+The animation concepts, drawing techniques, and optimization strategies could be split into separate reference files with links from the main skill.
 No external file references are used despite the content length warranting it.

 2 / 3